 The Trinity truly offers the best of the best in terms of flexibility, and it’s no slack when it comes to sensitivity, either.
-However, those features come at a premium price point, too.
-If you’re a fan of Razer mice, you’ll like the Trinity, but newcomers should carefully evaluate whether the Trinity’s extra features are worth the extra cash.
+However, those features come at a premium price.
+If you’re a fan of Razer mice, you’ll like the Trinity, but newcomers should carefully evaluate whether Trinity’s extra features are worth the extra cash.

 The Razer Naga Trinity is Razer’s newest offering for the world of mice, and it combines several other offerings from previous generations.
 Did you ever own the Naga Hex or the Naga Chroma?
 Well, if you did, the Trinity will look familiar to you.

 The result was a new type of mouse with three swappable side panels.
-We’ve put the Trinity through its paces, so we’ll tell you all about this mouse, how it works, what advantages it offers, and whether it’s worth getting below.
+We’ve put the Trinity through its paces, so we’ll tell you all about this mouse, how it works, which upsides it offers, and whether it’s worth getting below.